astonedf/D3/README.md

 ## Interface

-**Champion selection** : You can choose two champions you want compare and search them by name.
+**Champion selection** : You can choose two champions you want compare by searching them by name and selecting their levels.

 ![capture1](/img/champions.png)